noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/overwhelming_evidences.md

 My father is a slave to an infirm woman.
 I remember as a child when at six I already told him to leave her because she always threw her scary screams at home when he returned from work.
 He always worked and instead of being grateful, this **harpy** [[23]](https://en.wikipedia.org/wiki/Harpy) screamed.
 She is the monster, unfortunately he has become a kind of slave.
 Unfortunately.
 But I'm free and rather I'll have them shut down in some mental health institution.

+In radio she says they have been preparing her for years to annihilate her son.
+Who?
+In reality she throws it on the mystic, but in madness she lies completely.
+It is nobility.

 ### External links